If you’ve been injured by a home appliance accident, you may be eligible for compensation from the manufacturer. Here’s what you need to know.

 If you haven’t received a recall notice and are injured while using an appliance, you may have grounds for a product liability claim.
 In that case, you may be entitled to compensation for your damages.

 Bob purchased a new blender from a national appliance retailer so he could make fruit smoothies.
 He used it daily for several months without problems.

 One day, he received an email from the manufacturer stating his blender’s model number was on the recall list.
 Purchasers of the blender were told to bring them back to the store where they would be exchanged for a newer model.
 The recall was due to a wiring problem which may cause electrical shocks to the user.

-Bob disregarded the recall notice and continued to use his blender.
-Several weeks later, while turning on his blender Bob received an electrical shock.
+Bob ignored the recall notice and continued to use his blender.
+Several weeks later, while turning on his blender, Bob received an electrical shock.
 It caused a serious burn to his hand.